oliversalzburg/fp4-updater/README.md

-# FairPhone 4 Automatic Root Updater
+# FairPhone 4 Automatic Root Updater (Research)

+This does not actually work.
+Using Magisk to patch an image on a workstation does currently not produce images identical to on-device patching.

+Furthermore, _updating_ a phone through this mechanism is likely not a viable option in the first place.

 ## Quick Start